Careers in Family Science

 The Family Science major prepares students for a wide range of careers in the human services, family counseling, business (especially human resources), program management, public policy analysis, education, and related fields.
 The undergraduate major also provides excellent preparation for graduate school.
 Every year, our graduating seniors are accepted for graduate programs in areas such as family science, marriage and family therapy, law, social work, psychology, public policy, public health, education, and sociology.

 The following list gives you a general idea of areas in which Family Science graduates work and where they can look for jobs.
+Also please check out this comprehensive Career Guide for Family Science majors.

 Human Service Professionals